mace-cream/clusterhowto/README.md

 This adds anaconda 3 to your current session.
 Now you can use Python 3.6 by typing `python`.

-We have a lot of pre-installed modules like CUDA (for GPU programs), cuDNN (for deep learning) and openmpi (for parallel processing).
+We have a lot of pre-installed modules like CUDA (for GPU programs), cuDNN (for deep learning).
 You can use following command to see the complete software list.
 ```
 module avail
 ```